GoncaloNogueira1/filmhub-project/README.md

 _gives the admin access_

-Now yu just have to restart your machine and run the Makefile, enjoy !!
+Now you just have to restart your machine and run the Makefile, enjoy !!